JvanKatwijk/dab-cmdline/README.md

 	cmake ..
 	make
 	sudo make install

+from within the dab-library directory.

 IMPORTANT: YOU NEED C++11 SUPPORT FOR THIS

-Note that - to keep things simple - the supported device, i.e. one of dabstick, airspy or sdrplay, is "compiled in" the library, so do not forget to select the device by adapting the `CMakeLists.txt` file before running the sequence mentioned above.
+Note that - to keep things simple - the supported device, i.e. one of dabstick, airspy or sdrplay, is "compiled in" the library, so do not forget to select the device by adapting the `CMakeLists.txt` file before running the sequence mentioned above, since I am experimenting with all three, it might happen that your choice is not the selected one.

 ============================================================================
 Libraries (together with the "development" or ".h" files) needed for creating the library are